mjhea0/xltest/README.md

 	$ vim .env

-Add in super secret configuration variables (API keys, database URL)
+Add in super secret configuration variables (API keys, database URL).
+See the example file (`.env_sample`) for details.

 Add the Excel test in `/public/assets/xltest.xlsx`